areg-pi/areg-pi/README.md

 * 🔐Basics of SQL, C++ and Java
 * :chart_with_upwards_trend: MATLAB for numerical and signal analysis

-I also feel comfortable with different OS environments and distros like:
-* Linux (Kali, Ubuntu, Raspbian)
+🔭 I’m currently working on my future interests, which are:
+* _AI and Machine Learning
-* MacOS
+* _Data science
+* _Robotics and augmented reality
-* Windows
+* _Design

+You can also find me in [LinkedIn]
+I rarely make random tech videos for my [YT channel](https://www.youtube.com/channel/UCtYj0Ynyf3R3MOAxOC6Mzxg)

 One last thing, just because they're always useful for memes and stuff, I can use:
 * Adobe Photoshop
 * Adobe Illustrator.

-I rarely make random tech videos for my [YT channel](https://www.youtube.com/channel/UCtYj0Ynyf3R3MOAxOC6Mzxg)

 <!--
 **areg-pi/areg-pi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.